Napoleon III's Louvre expansion: Later history

 That setting, however, did not last long, as the Second Empire came to its abrupt end.
-On 6 September 1870, days after the emperor's capture at the Battle of Sedan, Barye's equestrian statue was topped and destroyed.
+On 6 September 1870, days after the Emperor's capture at the Battle of Sedan, Barye's equestrian statue was topped and destroyed.
 At the end of the Paris Commune on 23 May 1871, the Tuileries Palace was burned down, as was the Bibliothèque du Louvre.
 Lefuel, together with Eugène Viollet-le-Duc, defended the option of repairing the ruins, but shortly after both died the French parliament decided to tear them down in 1882, largely for political motives associated with the termination of the monarchy.
 After the remains of the Tuileries were razed in 1883, the layout that had been created by Napoleon III and Lefuel was fundamentally altered.

-In the context of the Grand Louvre project initiated by President François Mitterrand in the 1980s, the French Finance Ministry was compelled to leave the Louvre's North Wing, in which it had been headquartered since 1871.
+In the context of the Grand Louvre project initiated by President François Mitterrand in the 1980s, the Ministry of the Economy and Finance was compelled to leave the Louvre's North Wing, in which it had been headquartered since 1871, to specially-built headquarters in the Bercy area.
 While most of the interior spaces were gutted and rebuilt, the more artistically and historically significant ones were preserved and renovated.
 These included three monumental staircases, the escalier Lefuel, escalier du ministre and escalier Colbert; the former ministerial office, rebranded as Café Richelieu; and the palatial suite of rooms created by Lefuel and his team for the Minister of State, rebranded as appartements Napoléon III.
-The Café Marly, located outside of the Louvre museum in the same wing and opened in 1994, has been designed by Olivier Gagnère in a reinterpretation of the Second Empire style.
+The Café Marly, located outside of the Louvre Museum in the same wing and opened in 1994, has been designed by Olivier Gagnère in a reinterpretation of the Second Empire style.
 Meanwhile, the Cour Napoléon was radically transformed with the erection of the Louvre Pyramid.

 Influence

-The nouveau Louvre was highly influential and became the exemplar of the Napoleon III style, also known as Second Empire architecture, subsequently adopted in numerous buildings in France as well as elsewhere in Europe and in the world.
-Prominent examples include the Crédit Lyonnais headquarters in Paris, and in the United States, the Old City Hall in Boston (built 1862-1865), the State, War, and Navy Building in Washington DC (built 1871-1888), and the Philadelphia City Hall (built 1871-1901).
+The nouveau Louvre was highly influential and became the exemplar of the Second Empire style architecture, subsequently adopted in numerous buildings in France as well as elsewhere in Europe and in the world.
+Prominent examples include the Crédit Lyonnais headquarters in Paris, the Saigon Governor's Palace in French Indochina, and, in the United States, the Old City Hall in Boston (built 1862–1865), the State, War, and Navy Building in Washington, D.C. (built 1871–1888), and the Philadelphia City Hall (built 1871–1901).